zhihui-dhc/aib-website/content/en-US/WHITEPAPER.md

 ### Transaction Types

-In the canonical implementation, transactions are streamed to the Cosmos hub application via the TMSP interface.
+In the canonical implementation, transactions are streamed to the Cosmos hub application via the ABCI interface.

 The Cosmos Hub will accept a number of primary transaction types, including `SendTx`, `BondTx`, `UnbondTx`, `ReportHackTx`, `SlashTx`, `BurnAtomTx`,